ellarobinson/RestaurantSpringProject/README.md

 **Risk Assessment:**

-Risk: The application is broke.
+Risk: The application is broken.

 Evaluation: Part or all of the functionality of the application doesn't work.